John Leland Champe: Career

 Champe then worked as a professional archaeologist for the Works Progress Administration until 1940 when he returned to the University of Nebraska–Lincoln as an instructor in mathematics.
 The next year he helped establish the Laboratory of Anthropology at the university.
+Begun in 1931, the Plains Conference was postponed during World War II; Champe helped bring the conference back in 1947.